-Herland Report: Less sex, no sex or fewer partners during Corona Covid: A survey of Americans by dating website Match.com found that more than 70 per cent of single Americans did not have sex at all from March to October.
+Herland Report: Sex during Covid: A survey of Americans by dating website Match.com found that more than 70 per cent of single Americans did not have sex at all from March to October.

 A US study by the Kinsey Institute in June found Americans in general were having less sex – one reason being tension between couples isolated together at home.